Minimalism in Art: Is It Really That Simple?

 John McCracken about his work2

-Therefore, I personally find it very unfortunate that one of the most common criticisms of minimalism in art is that it is so simple that anyone could do it.
+Therefore, I, personally, find it very unfortunate that one of the most common criticisms of minimalism in art is that it is so simple that anyone could do it.
 That it is too emotionless and cold and cannot really be considered art.
 After all, why should a black or white canvas with a few strokes be considered art, right?

 Yes, minimalist art may seem simple at first glance.
 But there is more to it than that.
 It asks us to look beyond conventional boundaries and see the essence.
 Minimalist artists have sought and continue to seek a greater truth, a deeper meaning behind the things we see and experience every day.
 More than 100 years ago, artists such as Constantin Brâncuși, Alberto Giacometti, and Kazimir Malevich gave their works a minimalist visual language to offer the viewer a new perspective on the essence of reality, form, and art.

 Other Artists such as Ad Reinhardt and Agnes Martin were inspired by Zen Buddhism and explored the emptiness and nothingness in their work and what fundamental impact it can have on our innermost being.
 For all these artists, their work was not minimalist, but complex and full of meaning and exploration.
+And even today, contemporary artists such as Antonia Ferrer or Morgan Stokes (fig. 1 and 2) explore so much more in their work than is apparent at first glance.

 Minimalist art, therefore, does not mean reduction to the necessary.
 It offers a stimulating tension between outward simplicity and inner complexity: outwardly, it does not lead the viewer through a motif; it does not present what the viewer is supposed to see.
 Rather, the artist invites the viewer to explore and see for themselves.
 And yes, this is not easy.
 Taking the time to explore can be challenging at first.
 I like to compare it to the first meditation practice.
 Sitting down consciously and immersing yourself in the “nothingness” sounds discouraging and boring at first.
 However, anyone who tries it and commits to it will quickly be rewarded.